 Types of Motivating Goals

-Choosing the right goals is key to keeping your motivation up.
+Choosing the right goals is key to maintaining motivation.
 There are three main types: performance, outcome, and process goals.
 Each helps build lasting habits.

 Performance Goals vs. Outcome Goals

-Performance goals track actions you can control, like running three times a week.
+Performance goals track actions you can control, like running thrice weekly.
 Outcome goals aim for results, like losing 10 pounds.
 Combining them boosts motivation:

 - Performance: Track reps in workouts or steps walked daily.